valory-xyz/open-autonomy/docs/guides/register_packages_on_chain.md

       - **Name.** A name for the service.
       - **Description.** A description of the service.
       - **Version.** The service version number, for example, 0.1.0.
-      - **Package hash.** This is the remote registry package hash starting by `bafybei...` that you obtained when published the service on a remote registry.
+      - **Package hash.** This is the remote registry package hash starting by `bafybei...` that you obtained when published the service in a remote registry.
       - **NFT Image URL.** An URL pointing to an image.
 You can use [this sample image URL](https://gateway.autonolas.tech/ipfs/Qmbh9SQLbNRawh9Km3PMEDSxo77k1wib8fYZUdZkhPBiev) for testing purposes.

-      By pressing _Save File & Generate Hash_ a metadada file with this information will be automatically generated in the remote IPFS registry.
+      By pressing _Save File & Generate Hash_ a metadada file with this information will be automatically generated and uploaded in the remote registry.
 You will notice that the hash will be populated in the service registration form.

   3. **Canonical agent Ids.** Comma-separated list of agent ID(s) which the service requires.
 These are the ID(s) that you found in an earlier step above.